sazawaS/chat-games/README.md

-This is my second ever project in web development.  https://chat-games.onrender.com/
+This is my second ever project in web development.
+I fucking suck at UI desiginning.  https://chat-games.onrender.com/

 Goals of this project:
 1) Make a user login/register system (complete 2024-10-28)